What is the IRS W-3 Form? And do I need to file it?

 Income taxes represent the largest portion of the IRS tax base.
 FICA taxes, on the other hand, pay into Social Security and Medicare within the SSA.

-Do I need to submit Form W-3?
+Do I need to submit a W-3 form?

 Withheld any income, Social Security, or Medicare tax from employee wages

-Paid $600 or more in wages—even if you did not withhold any income, Social Security, or Medicare tax
+Paid $600 or more in wages (even if you did not withhold any income), Social Security, or Medicare tax

 Employers have a few options to choose from when the time comes to submit Form W-3: